dani8439/well-grounded-rubyist/sample_code/chapter_four/notes.md

 `s = Stacklike.new` <-- Wrong!
 No such method.

 To create instances (objects), you need a class, and to make those objects stacklike, you'll need to mix the `Stacklike` module into that class.
 But what class?
-The most objeciously stacklike thing is probably a `Stack`
+The most obviously stacklike thing is probably a `Stack`